Skip to Main Content

 Your dissertations and some other pieces of work will include some primary research, which you may have conducted yourself, this may be in the form of interviews, surveys, and focus groups.
 Before you include such information in your work, you should consider that if you are referring to communications which are not publicly available, you must have the permission of the parties involved before you use it.

 You should also check with your tutor about the most appropriate way to present the interviews, surveys and feedback in your work, for example including transcripts in appendices.
+For more information on how to create and use appendices please see our Appendices page.

 In-text reference example